joranmulderij/flutter_guitar_tabs/README.md

 )
 ```

-For both widgets a `size` parameter can be defined that has to be between 1 and 10 inclusive.
+For both widgets a `size` parameter can be defined that has to be an integer between 1 and 10 inclusive.

 ## Todo: